Rosetta Stone: Rediscovery

-The discovery was reported in September in Courrier de l'Égypte, the official newspaper of the French expedition.
+The discovery was reported in September in Courrier de l'Égypte, the official newspaper of the French occupational authorities.
 The anonymous reporter expressed a hope that the stone might one day be the key to deciphering hieroglyphs.
 In 1800 three of the commission's technical experts devised ways to make copies of the texts on the stone.
 One of these experts was Jean-Joseph Marcel, a printer and gifted linguist, who is credited as the first to recognise that the middle text was written in the Egyptian demotic script, rarely used for stone inscriptions and seldom seen by scholars at that time, rather than Syriac as had originally been thought.
 It was artist and inventor Nicolas-Jacques Conté who found a way to use the stone itself as a printing block to reproduce the inscription.
 A slightly different method was adopted by Antoine Galland.
 The prints that resulted were taken to Paris by General Charles Dugua.
 Scholars in Europe were now able to see the inscriptions and attempt to read them.

-After Napoleon's departure, French troops held off British and Ottoman attacks for another 18 months.
-In March 1801, the British landed at Aboukir Bay.
-Menou was now in command of the French expedition.
-His troops, including the commission, marched north towards the Mediterranean coast to meet the enemy, transporting the stone along with many other antiquities.
-He was defeated in battle, and the remnant of his army retreated to Alexandria where they were surrounded and besieged, with the stone now inside the city.
-Menou surrendered on August 30.
+Napoleon returned to Europe in August 1799, abandoning his troops in Egypt.
+In March 1801, British forces landed at Abu Qir Bay.
+Menou, now in command of the Army of the Orient, marched north towards the Mediterranean coast to meet the British, transporting the stone along with many other antiquities.
+The French were defeated in the Battle of Alexandria, and the remnant of Menou's army retreated to Alexandria where they were surrounded and besieged, with the stone now inside the city.
+Menou surrendered to the British and Ottomans on 30 August.